-Visiting authors, like Tad Hills, James Preller and Newbery Honor Award Winner Cece Bell, engage children with the stories behind their favorite books and get them excited to read.
+Visiting authors, like R.A.
+Pratt, Tad Hills, James Preller and Newbery Honor Award Winner Cece Bell, engage children with the stories behind their favorite books and get them excited to read.
 Middle School students utilize the library individually, by class or in small groups, for special projects.

 St. Michael’s embraces technology, always keeping in mind that the human interaction between a student and teacher is the most important component of education.
 At the same time, learning to utilize technology is critical to today’s educational environment and the world beyond the classroom.
 Meaningful and balanced use of technology is integrated into our classroom curriculum.
 Our emphasis is on how to leverage technology to solve problems.

 Along with interactive whiteboards and a dedicated MAC computer lab in Singleton Hall, mobile labs with laptops and iPads bring technology into the classroom.
 Students develop proficiency in word processing, spreadsheets, presentation software and digital research.
 Coding instruction utilizing Scratch, HTML, Wordpress and Gamestar Mechanic is incorporated in the Middle School technology curriculum.
 Additionally, students learn to apply technology in creative learning opportunities such as 3-D rendering, movie production, music composition and interactive science labs.
 Every student is required to sign the Acceptable Use Policy before receiving permission to use the computers.